 Hervey Bay Regional Gallery is a community cultural service of Fraser Coast Regional Council located on Butchulla country in the heart of Hervey Bay’s civic precinct.
-We are currently closed for maintenance works, please check back here regularly for updates.
+We have just undergone a major refurbishment and will reopen to the public Saturday 16 April, 2022.

 The Fraser Coast Regional Council is made up of two major cities, being Hervey Bay and Maryborough with an estimated population of more than 107,000 residents.
 The geographical area of the region covers 7,125km2 from the Gunalda Range in the south, Biggenden to the west and Burrum Heads in the North on the mainland, extending further to the north and east to include the world renowned K’gari (Fraser Island).

 The region is renowned for being the first World Whale Heritage Site, and is host to migratory humpback whales from July to October annually.
 Located off the coast of Hervey Bay is K’gari (Fraser Island), the world’s largest sand island and home to unique sand dune rainforests and ecosystems, as well as being a site of Significance to the Badtjala people.

 Hervey Bay Regional Gallery first opened in May 1997 as part of Hervey Bay City Council’s new Cultural Services complex located in the Cultural Precinct at Pialba.
 The purpose built venue included Hervey Bay Library, a shared courtyard with University of Southern Queensland, and Hervey Bay Regional Gallery.
 This first building was funded by Hervey Bay City Council with assistance from the Queensland State Government and University of Southern Queensland.
 This partnership between Hervey Bay City Council and the University of Southern Queensland resulted in the first joint use community and university library in Australia.